italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - MANDATORY.
 UNIX Timestamp with the expiry time of the JWT.
       - :rfc:`9126` and :rfc:`7519`.
     * - **iat**
-      - MANDATORY.
+      - REQUIRED.
 UNIX Timestamp with the time of JWT issuance.
       - :rfc:`9126` and :rfc:`7519`.
     * - **challenge**
       - OPTIONAL.
 Challenge data obtained from ``nonce`` endpoint